TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/Snake Like GDD.md

 The player's economy will be based on the snake's size at the end of each round.

+IDEAS:
+Shop Items that shrink yourself

 ### Scoring

 Total score will be immediately added after collecting Food

+Timer and Score to get through level

+IDEAS:
+Best strat rn is to stay as  small as possible.
+(Tie Victory to Score)
+I'll need score for current score and total score gotten

 ### Shop